michael-lin01/MKS21X-FinalProject/README.md

-change dieRoll in dierollmanipulate back to normal theres a problem with ending the game lol (both with 4 players and with 2 players) TO DO: ========================================== do not update tilenumber when reaching the center tile, debug by testing blue or green
+change dieRoll in dierollmanipulate back to normal theres a problem with ending the game lol (both with 4 players and with 2 players) TO DO: ==========================================
-+ when 3 players done, end the game automatically by clearing screen fix dieRollManipulate so that u cant go to 900 die rolls lmao update game description update instructions for using run.sh and stuff select # of players u want on the main menu (no AI feature) endTiles and ending game (when all four planes of one color enter back terminal... idea of using brown color (implemented using RGB technique) to indicate what planes are @ home after reaching end... then have a victory message that says who won ... maybe even allow a 2nd and 3rd and 4th place system) createTextTerminal instead of createTerminal nicerNumberTiles when three 6's are rolled in a roll, retract every step?? kinda complicated tho cuz u need a memory storer...
++ when 3 players done, end the game automatically by clearing screen fix dieRollManipulate so that u cant go to 900 die rolls lmao update game description createTextTerminal instead of createTerminal
-Settings & Pausing
 Menu so its not boring
-fixing plane attacks (outlined below) cleanup code (like we can have launchingTiles be part of the text map) remove the T's and g's and G's etc unicode characters for plane? add map to display how shortcuts interacting with destroying planes add animating for planes climbing the ladder rungs when doing long haul shortcuts
+cleanup code (like we can have launchingTiles be part of the text map)

 DEV NOTES: =========================================================
 so i added dieRollManipulate mode instead so you play through game normally but only change is u can control which die roll you get by pressing Tab. java -cp lanterna.jar;.
 TerminalClass.java dieRollManipulate